MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 - HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\AppModelUnlock
 - HKLM\SOFTWARE\Policies\Microsoft\Windows\Appx

-Some policies might change these registry keys and block app installation in your organization because of a restrictive policy that was set by the admins.
+Some policies might change these registry keys and block app installation in your organization because the admins set a restrictive policy.
 Some of the known GPO policies that could prevent installation include:

 - Prevent non-admin users from installing packaged Windows apps.
 - Allow all trusted apps to install (disabled).